In a nutshell

 The School of Health and Society is a forward-thinking, dynamic school with a commitment to lifelong learning and real world impact.

 We live in a rapidly changing world, and we’re keen to leave a productive legacy of helping people at all stages of their lives, improving their physical, psychological and social wellbeing.

 What about after uni?

+This qualification is designed to enhance career prospects.
 Increasingly, employers are looking for flexible and creative key staff receptive to innovation.
+There is much published evidence demonstrating that the DProf enhances personal development, stronger professional self-worth and confidence and improves career prospects and job satisfaction.
 At this stage in your career, you may be expected to have research and analytical techniques and vision to tackle problems imaginatively and with confidence, but may have limited time or support to do so.
 By undertaking a Professional Doctorate, we will help you develop these skills.
-There is much published evidence demonstrating the Professional Doctorate uniquely enhances personal development, stronger professional self-worth and confidence and improve your career prospects and job satisfaction.

 Dr Val Finnigan MBA is a specialist midwife focusing upon infant breast feeding.
 In particular she is known nationally for her work with baby friendly hospital settings, and gaining accreditation for the hospital with the World Health Organisation as regards infant feeding.
 Her research was used interpretive phenomenology to explore the experiences of women from ethnic minority groups in relation to skin to skin contact immediately following birth.
 She has published about her professional doctorate experiences.
 Finigan V and Lee N (2010) The doctoral journey: supervision from the perspective of students and supervisors MIDRIS 20 (2) 155-158.